crunchmail/crunchmail-client-php/CONTRIBUTING.md

 - Add the proper phpdoc comments to your code.
 - Check the code coverage and _CRAP_ score.

+It is highly recommended to use the git hooks in hooks/ directory to run the test before each commit.

 Be sure to follow [this
 convention](https://github.com/erlang/otp/wiki/Writing-good-commit-messages)
 for your commit messages.